c-bertran/42-exam-shell/README.md

 - Pool exam 02
 - Pool exam 03
 - Pool exam 04

-## Setup
-Download the <a href="https://github.com/c-bertran/42-exam-shell/releases/latest">latest version</a> of the software.
-This one is available for MacOS and Linux

 ## How to use
 Launch your favorite command prompt, and simply run the program: